 |237||Demystifying Agile, Scrum, and IT Service Management (2015, 50 pages, Erika Flora)

 1* There are a couple of important points made on the need for development and operations to work well together on Agile projects echoing the lean ‘concept to cash’ flow.
 There is a massive problem that the diagrams are all blacked out on the Kindle edition that makes part of the book unreadable.

 |238||Agile: The Half-Assed Guide to Creating Anything You Want From Scratch.
 No Experts Required!
 (2014, 39 pages, Sasha Mobley)

 1* To me this is just not a book, I have written blog posts longer than this (and you have my heart-felt apology).
 Sasha wrote this during a brief commute and it shows, the advice is fine but just not particularly Agile, innovative or interesting.

-Basically think of your goal and why you really wish to achieve it.
-Break the goal into small chunks and run measurable sprint on each one.
+Basically, think of your goal and why you really wish to achieve it.
+Break the goal into small chunks and run a measurable sprint on each one.
 Have a support team behind you, plan, review and celebrate success.

 The style is easy to read, similar to a chatty self-help blog post, but it is not worth paying for in my opinion.

 |239||Cranked: A lean & agile software development method (2014, 150 pages, Steve Fenton)